Last Updated on July 26, 2019

 Accommodation is easy to find with the Dunkeld Caravan Park a great option for any campers and Southern Grampians Cottages a perfect spot with the kids.
 They even have a cubby, sandpit, swing and grassed area for the kids to let off some steam.

-Two of our favourite times of year to live in Dunkeld is to head to the Dunkeld Races held in Mid November and the 3 Peaks Festival in Mid October.
+Two of our favorite times of year to live in Dunkeld is to head to the Dunkeld Races held in Mid November and the 3 Peaks Festival in Mid October.
 If you are considering coming to the Grampians these are perfect times to visit Dunkeld for a great day out.

 Next stop is Halls Gap.
 But don’t rush, there are plenty of great things to do in the Grampians along the way.
 I would definitely recommend not doing this trip at night or dusk if you can avoid it.
 There are lots of kangaroos so it is a slow trip and much better to take in the views of the Grampians National Park during the day.
 Not far from Dunkeld is the small mountain Mt Picaninny.
 This is a great little mountain for the kids to climb and I have been known to carry our kids up when they were younger in a baby carrier.
 With kids, this can take around an hour to climb but you may want to take a picnic to the top for a look around.

-Halls Gap is one of our favourite spots for a day trip.
+Halls Gap is one of our favorite spots for a day trip.
 We love to head to the Halls Gap Zoo for a fun few hours for the kids to run around.
 The Halls Gap Zoo prices are very reasonable and well worth the money.
 Other things to do in Halls Gap with kids are to try out the Mini Golf, Brambuk Cultural Centre, the playground and of course a stop at the ice cream shop!
-If you would like to find a great spot for lunch or dinner the Halls Gap Pub is a favourite of ours.
+If you would like to find a great spot for lunch or dinner the Halls Gap Pub is a favorite of ours.
 Plenty of space for the kids to run around outside while you sit back and take in the views.
 They also have an inside play area for when the weather is terrible and wet outside.

 There are so many Grampians walks and even ones to do with the kids.
 A couple of walks are even suitable for a solid pram like the Silverband Falls, a short drive from Halls Gap.
 I have even walked up Mt William, the tallest point of the Grampians, with my friend and 5 kids aged 8 months to 6 years to check out the snow!!
 You can drive to the car park of Mt William and then walk up the sealed road to the summit with a pram.
 Not a casual walk though, us Mum’s needed a stiff drink when we made it back 😉